- Rooms, Prices & Offers

 Phone: +39 0473 944400 Fax: +39 0473 945996 firstname.lastname@example.org

-The Naifbachgenossenschaft Mais cooperative owned the two farms from 1910/11, which they then combined into a single property.
-The Gsteier farm was let to a tenant, the Walzl family, to run it.
+The Naifbachgenossenschaft Mais cooperative owned the two farms since 1910/11, which they then combined into a single property.
+The Gsteier farm was left to a tenant, the Walzl family, to run it.
 Besides farming, they started running a tavern in the Außergsteirer farmhouse.

-No road nor cable car lead up to the Gsteier back then.
-For timber extraction from forests, oxen and horse carts had to be driven up a steep cobbled path from St. Georgen.
-After the Second World War, a cable car was built from the Naiftal Valley.
-In the late 1970’s, a forest lane was built from St. Georgen to the Gsteier farm.
+No road or cable car lead up to the Gsteier back then.
+Oxen and horse carts had to drive up a steep cobbled path from St. Georgen to extract timber from the forest.
+After World War II, a cable car was built from the Naiftal Valley.
+In the late 1970's, a forest lane was built from St. Georgen to the Gsteier farm.

-On February 5th, 2002, the Mair family of the Hohenwart Hotel in Scena became the new owners.
-On the farming acreage of 6.5 hectares, today sheep are raised and vegetables are grown for the owner’s own use at the inn and for the hotel.
+On February 5, 2002, the Mair family of the Hohenwart Hotel in Scena became the new owner.
+Today, sheeps are raised and vegetables are grown for our own use at the mountain inn and the hotel.
 Since December 2010, hikers can conveniently reach the Gsteier farm by exiting at the mid-station of the new Merano 2000 cable car.

 Chapel of St. John of Nepomuk

 He was born as Johannes Wölfl around 1350 in Pomuk, Bohemia, ordained as cleric in 1380, and became priest in the Gallus Church in Prague.
 In 1389 he became vicar general and canon of the Archbishop of Prague.
 In the confrontation between King and Archbishop, John was captured by King Wenceslas on March 20th, 1393, tortured and drowned in the Moldova River.